-NOTE 10 SUBSEQUENT EVENTS
+NOTE 11 SUBSEQUENT EVENTS

-The Organization has evaluated all subsequent events through September 5, 2019.
-No events were identified as necessary to be disclosed to keep these financial statements from being misleading or that provide additional evidence about conditions that existed at June 30, 2019, including estimates inherent in the process of preparing these financial statements.
+The Organization has evaluated all subsequent events through September 21, 2020.
+The impact of Coronavirus (COVID-19) to the Organization is discussed in Note 10.
+No other events were identified as necessary to be disclosed to keep these financial statements from being misleading or that provide additional evidence about conditions that existed at June 30, 2020, including estimates inherent in the process of preparing these financial statements.